fmi/java-course/09-threads/lab/README.md

     /**
      * Iterates over all files from @sourceDirectory and picks up image ones - those with extensions jpeg, jpg, and png.
      * Starts a new thread for each image and loads it into a shared data structure.
-     * Starts @imageProcessorsCount threads that processed the images from the mentioned above shared data structure,
+     * Starts @imageProcessorsCount threads that process the images from the mentioned above shared data structure,
-     * and saves them into the provided @outputDirectory.
+     * and save them into the provided @outputDirectory.
 In case the @outputDirectory does not exist, it is created.
      *
      * @param sourceDirectory directory from where the image files are taken.
 The directory should exist,
      *                        throw the appropriate exception if there are issues with loading the files.